sbarex/SourceCodeSyntaxHighlight/README.md

 ## File format management

 The quicklook extension uses the [Uniform Type Identifier (UTI)](https://developer.apple.com/library/archive/documentation/FileManagement/Conceptual/understanding_utis/understand_utis_intro/understand_utis_intro.html) to handle the supported formats (and not simply the file name extension).
-Inside the definition on an UTI there are the list of extensions and mime type assiaciated with it.
+Inside the definition on an UTI there are the list of extensions and mime type associated with it.

-Some file types are directlly assocated to an UTI by the system.
+Some file types are directly associated to an UTI by the system.
 Other formats are registered by the owner application.
 In this way some extensions can be associated to multiple UTIs based on the applications currently installed.

 For this reason, this application supports many UTIs even if they are apparently redundant.